double-slide/tinyapp/README.md

 - Build out error pages to provide more visual continuity for the user

 [^1]: Currently only set-up for local running.
 Check back in future for the fully-hosted version!
+[^2]: User data is currently saved to short-term memory.
+Check back in future for persistant data functionality!